robot-pesg/BotanicGarden/README.md

 ### Semantic Conversion
 The semantics are labelled in LabelMe json format.
 For the convenience of usage, we have provided a toolbox to convert to PASCAL VOC and MS COCO formats, check the [semantic_tools](./semantic_tools/) folder for usage.
 ### Calibration Tool
 We have designed a concise toolbox for camera-LiDAR calibration based on several 2D checker boards.
-The precision is evaluated by registration error, which is ~9mm std. in our case.
+The precision is evaluated by the registration error between LiDAR points and visual pattern, which was ~9mm std. in our experiment.
 Check the [calibration_tools](./calibration_tools/) folder for usage.

 <div align="left">
 <img src="./pics/calib/comp_board.png" alt="photo" width="80%" />